 Were you thinking of someplace else?

-Nearly two decades ago, nosy French authorities started to take a more intense interest in possible doping in the pro peleton after the infamous Festina affair of the late 90’s.
+More than two decades ago, nosy French authorities started to take a more intense interest in possible doping in the pro peleton after the infamous Festina affair of the late 90’s.
 This caused well-known road racers to move south to Spain and take up residence in Girona.
 Just over the border from France and out of reach of French investigators, Girona offered a safe haven as well as a good setting in which to train.

 Thanks to those racers, Girona has evolved into one of Spain’s most-visited cycling destinations and that has spawned numerous businesses that cater specifically to cycling tourists.
 Is Girona (along with Mallorca and Alicante) where the best cycling in Spain is?
 It is if you’re willing to accept the publicity snowball that’s been gathering ever since those dark days when we were none the wiser.